 Back and Spine Injuries

 Any injury to the back, spine, and spinal cord can be devastating to your body.
 That is because these parts control so much of your entire body.
 The brain sends commands through the nerves of the spinal cord.
-These commands control your movement, functions, nervous system, and autonomic nervous system.
+These commands control your movement, functions, and autonomic nervous system.

 Arms and Legs